Yorochomin/exmips/README.md

 to increase execution speed.
 This functionarity works only in x64 processors.
 The runtime binary translation is enabled by default and can be disabled by options in src/config.h.

-Most of functionalities to run Linux including an Ethernet controller is implemented in this emulators.
+Most of functionalities to run Linux including an Ethernet controller is implemented in this emulator.
 However, the following features of the SoC are not included.
 - Audio interface
 - DRAM controller interface